10 of the most romantic pubs to visit in Surrey

 The Cock Inn, Church Lane, Headley, Epsom KT18 6LE

 Rather spend a wintery Sunday walking around film sets than sitting on the couch watching films?
-Then after visiting Hankley Common (Skyfall), Frensham Little Pond (The Huntsman) and Bourne Woods (War Horse, Transformers etc) wrap up your day with an evening at the Three Horseshoes, where you can replace those lost calories with some great food and a pint of Hogs Back ale or a glass of Silent Pool gin.
-A popular locals’ pub, it also warmly welcomes walkers, tourists and cyclists and offers stunning views if you manage to finish your walk before the sun goes down.
+Then after visiting Hankley Common (Skyfall), Frensham Little Pond (The Huntsman) and Bourne Woods (War Horse, Transformers, etc) wrap up your day with an evening at the Three Horseshoes, where you can replace those lost calories with some great food and a pint of Hogs Back ale.
+A popular locals' pub, it also warmly welcomes walkers, tourists and cyclists and offers stunning views if you manage to finish your walk before the sun goes down.
 Damon Hill has been known to drop in and, being central to some big movie locations, you never know who you may spot!

 The Three Horseshoes, Dyehouse Road, Thursley, Godalming GU8 6QD